Home

 Fulton Counties, Pennsylvania, 1884

-They had these eight known children -- Luther Orvill Kuhlman, Russell E. Kuhlman, Edgar "Roy" Kuhlman, Mabel Alice Clare, Dr. Mosheim W. Kuhlman, Dr. Harry S. Kuhlman, Mary Edna Wentz and Dr. Frederick Lincoln "Warren" Kuhlman.
+They together bore a family of these eight known children -- Luther Orvill Kuhlman, Russell E. Kuhlman, Edgar "Roy" Kuhlman, Mabel Alice Clare, Dr. Mosheim W. Kuhlman, Dr. Harry S. Kuhlman, Mary Edna Wentz and Dr. Frederick Lincoln "Warren" Kuhlman.
 Sadly, infant son Luther died in about 1876 and was buried at Ursina Cemetery.

 Interestingly, perhaps following the precedent set by Winfield's father, his Walters in-laws retired from farming and relocated to Nebraska, making their home in Kennebec, Dawson County in 1900.